 Do I have to do a background check?

-Yes, both parents (biological and non-biological parent) must undergo an FBI background check.
+Yes, both parents (biological and non-biological parent) must undergo various background checks.

 What is a home study?
 Who does the home study?

-Texas requires prospective parents to participate in a pre-adoptive home screening.
+Texas requires some prospective parents to participate in a home screening prior to adopting.
 The purpose of the screening is to gather information about the applicants in order to determine if the family is fit and ready for the adoption.
 The study usually evaluates the prospective parent’s family history, health, financial situation, and home environment.
 The home study does include a home visit.
 Following the home study, the evaluator will develop a report on her findings, which includes a recommendation on whether the study participant(s) should adopt.

 In Travis County, the home study provider must be selected from the court’s list of qualified practitioners.